chaotism/fastapi-purser/README.md

 migrate to CBV with fastapi-utils

-add scheduler for checking transaction with fastapi-utils
+add scheduler for checking not runned transaction with fastapi-utils

 ## Future Plans